Tencent/TurboTransformers/README.md

 ## Performance
 ### CPU
 We tested the performance of TurboTransformers on three CPU hardware platforms.
-We choose [pytorch](https://github.com/huggingface "pytorch"), [pytorch-jit] (https://pytorch.org/docs/stable/_modules/torch/jit.html "pytorch-jit" ) and [onnxruntime-mkldnn] (https://github.com/microsoft/onnxruntime "onnxruntime-mkldnn") and TensorRT implementation as a comparison.
+We choose [pytorch](https://github.com/huggingface "pytorch"), [pytorch-jit](https://pytorch.org/docs/stable/_modules/torch/jit.html "pytorch-jit" ) and [onnxruntime-mkldnn](https://github.com/microsoft/onnxruntime "onnxruntime-mkldnn") and TensorRT implementation as a comparison.
 The performance test result is the average of 150 iterations.
 In order to avoid the phenomenon that the data of the last iteration is cached in the cache during multiple tests, each test uses random data and refreshes the cache data after calculation.
 * Intel Xeon 61xx

 <img width="900" height="300" src="./images/61xx_perf_thd48_0415.jpg" alt="61xx性能">